ummjevel/website/src/docs/development/ui/layout/index.md

 ```

 {{site.alert.note}}
-  The [Material library][] implements widgets that follow [Material
+  The [Material library][] implements widgets that follow [Material Design][] principles.
-  Design][] principles.
-When designing your UI, you can exclusively use
+  When designing your UI, you can exclusively use widgets from the standard [widgets library][],
-  widgets from the standard [widgets library][], or you can use widgets from
+  or you can use widgets from the Material library.
-  the Material library.
-You can mix widgets from both libraries, you can
+  You can mix widgets from both libraries, you can customize existing widgets,
-  customize existing widgets, or you can build your own set of custom
+  or you can build your own set of custom widgets.
-  widgets.
 {{site.alert.end}}

-#### Non-Material apps
+#### Non-Material 앱

-For a non-Material app, you can add the `Center` widget to the app's
+For a non-Material app, you can add the `Center` widget to the app's `build()` method:
-`build()` method:

 <?code-excerpt path-base="layout/non_material"?>
 <?code-excerpt "lib/main.dart (MyApp)" title?>